 If the non-custodial parent is a WV resident, the Worker must notify the family that the sole reason for ineligibility is the non-excepted health insurance.
 The Worker must explain the coverage and allow the client to make a decision about the option.
 See item 2 above.
-If the client terminates the coverage, there is no 6-month waiting period for establishing WV CHIP eligibility.
+If the client terminates the coverage, there is no 6-month waiting period for establishing WV CHIP or 12-month waiting period for WV CHIP Premium Expansion eligibility.

-If the non-custodial parent resides outside of WV, the child may receive both WV CHIP and the other health insurance coverage as long as it remains non-accessible.
+If the non-custodial parent resides outside of WV, the child may receive both WV CHIP and the other health insurance coverage as long as it is non-accessible.

-5. Other Good Cause Criteria
+Other Good Cause Criteria